Otira Tunnel: Electrification

+In 1916, the option of electrifying the 100 km from Jacksons to Springfield had been considered, and with increased coal traffic in the 1950s and again in the 1980s electrification to Jacksons or even Moana was considered.
+Proposals of the 1950s envisaged electrification at 25kV 50 Hz; later proposals would have used surplus EF class locomotives from the North Island Main Trunk converted to 11 kV operation.
+But none of these plans proceeded.

+Locomotives used were first the EO class, and then from 1968 the EA class (itself later reclassified EO).
+In 1988, trials began using DX class locomotives instead of electric locomotives.
+While the trials were unsuccessful, it was found in trials held in 1991 that upgrading the DX class locomotives with new air intakes and putting extraction fans on the Otira end of the tunnel could allow for the replacement of the electrification.

-Because of the increasing age of the electrification and the availability of upgraded DX class diesel locomotives, the electrification was decommissioned in 1997 and the equipment removed.
+Because of the increasing age of the electric plant and the availability of upgraded DX class diesel locomotives, the electrification was decommissioned in July 1997 and the equipment removed.
 This marked the end of electrification in the South Island.
 To overcome the fume problem, a combination of a door and fans are used, similar to that used in the Cascade Tunnel in the United States of America, which was also once electrified.
 After a train enters the tunnel from the Otira end the door closes off the entrance, and a large fan extracts the fumes behind the train.
 Once the fumes have been extracted, the door is reopened.
 Because of the fumes, the TranzAlpine's observation cars are closed for the trip through the tunnel.